 21. Polished Paper

-Polished paper hire professional proofreaders to work on their projects.
+Polished paper hires professional proofreaders to work on their projects.
 To join this website, submit the application with a resume and required information and pass their editing test.

 22. Scribber